Chetham’s International Piano Summer School – Public Performances: Day Three

 Between Thursday 8 – Saturday 17 August, Chetham’s International Piano Summer School brings world class and legendary musicians to a vibrant, supportive community in central Manchester.
 Alongside lectures, open lessons and opportunities to develop new skills, you can discover a daily programme of recitals from world-class performers.

-Day three begins with a special family concert at 1.4pm telling the story of Barbar the little elephant, followed by an afternoon celebration of Lithuanian music at 5.15pm.
+Day three begins with a special film fantasia concert at 1.45pm that is perfect for families, followed by an afternoon celebration of Lithuanian music at 5.15pm.
 Murray McLachlan explores the works of John McLeod at 7pm and the day finishes with our first faculty gala recital, 8.30pm.

 Full Series Tickets